 Here are your resume layouts to consider:

-- Basic layout - This single column layout is ideal for entry-level administrative assistants as it looks great even with less content on the page.
+- Traditional layout - This single column layout is ideal for entry-level administrative assistants, as it looks great even with less content on the page.

 - Creative layout - If you’re applying for an admin position at a creative agency, startup, or other company that values creativity, this more modern layout is ideal.